ha0ye/github-practices-BME6938/README.md

 ## Description

-Data science does not stop once you have completed an analysis and produced a publication or poster.
-Share your work in a FAIR (findable, accessible, interoperable, reusable) manner is crucial for researchers who wish to have an impact.
-This lesson reviews the essential concepts of Git and Github, the de facto tools for version control, and their benefits for data science projects.
+Git and GitHub are widely used tools for software version control, but they can also be highly effective for organizing Data Science Research Projects.
+This workshop will review essential concepts and commands for using Git and GitHub in a research project setting, including both solo and collaborative workflows.

-NO previous experience with git is required.
+NO previous experience with git is required, but familiarity with using Git and GitHub will help learners focus on the conceptual aspects of this lesson.

 ## Prerequisites

 This lesson assumes you:

 - are proficient in programming and data analysis
+- are familiar with command-line interfaces (e.g. unix shell)

 ## Learning Outcomes

 By the end of the workshop, participants will be able to:

-  - explain the benefits of version control for coding projects
 - understand essential features of working in git and github
   - commits as project snapshots
   - branches as ways to experiment
-      - merging and resolving merge conflicts
   - remotes and clones
   - collaboration workflow
 - identify resources for further learning